-Remembered by many as the most impressive and glamorous passenger aircraft ever built, here’s 12 interesting facts about Concorde:
+Remembered by many as the most impressive and glamorous passenger aircraft ever built, here’s some fun facts about Concorde:

 Concorde was designed and built by British and French engineers in the 1960s.

 Its name was chosen as the word ‘Concord’ means ‘Agreement’ in both French and English